 Time required: Day hike or overnight

 There are a couple of obstacles you'll need to overcome, however, before you even set foot on the trail to Cold Lakes.
 One, access to this trailhead is through private property and you'll need to get permission from the property owner to go through.
 The good news is that these guys are long time local ranchers, they're great about access, and if you can catch them at home they're generally happy to give you the combination to the gate.
 The only caveat to that is when it's really muddy up there - they don't want it trashed and they'll keep the gate locked if it's wet.
-I won't do them the discourtesy of posting their phone number here, but you can call Nancy Taylor at the USFS, 775-752-3357 or Joe Doucette with the Nevada Department of Wildlife, 775-777-2300 and they'll tell you how to reach them.
+I won't do them the discourtesy of posting their phone number here, but you can call the rec manager at the USFS, 775-752-3357 or Joe Doucette with the Nevada Department of Wildlife, 775-777-2300 and they'll tell you how to reach them.

 The second obstacle comes with trying to find the actual trailhead.
 There was a sign, once upon a time, but it's not there now and if you don't know how to find it you're in for some very steep ups and downs.
 Fortunately there's a bridge crossing right off the bat, and if you can find the bridge you're golden.